 Changes in tax laws and rates may affect recorded deferred tax assets and liabilities and our effective tax rate in the future.
 On December 22, 2017 the Tax Cuts and Jobs Act of 2017 (the "Tax Act") became law.
 The Tax Act enacted significant tax law changes, largely effective for tax years beginning after December 31, 2017.
 The Tax Act reduces the corporate tax rate to 21%, effective January 1, 2018, for all corporations.
 GAAP requires the effect of a change in tax laws or rates to be recognized as of the date of enactment, therefore we have revalued our deferred tax assets and liabilities as of December 22, 2017.
-As a result of the revaluation of our deferred tax assets and liabilities, we have reduced the value of our deferred tax asset and the related valuation allowance as of December 31, 2017, by \$1.8 million.
+On December 31, 2017, as a result of the revaluation of our deferred tax assets and liabilities, we reduced the value of our deferred tax asset and the related valuation allowance by \$1.8 million.

-At December 31, 2017 and 2016, the Company had an income tax receivable of \$420,000 and \$321,000, respectively, comprised of refundable tax incentives related to research and development activities of our subsidiary Sun BioPharma Australia Pty Ltd.
+At December 31, 2018 and 2017, the Company had an income tax receivable of \$332,000 and \$420,000, respectively, comprised of refundable tax incentives related to research and development activities of our subsidiary Sun BioPharma Australia Pty Ltd.